Thursday, 13 July 2023

 HISTORY AND INSCRIPTIONS

-It is believed that the temple of the top of the Hill is of more than 2000 years old.
-There is no inscriptions found to prove its antiquity.
+It is believed that the temple at the top of the Hill is more than 2000 years old.
+There are no inscriptions found to prove its antiquity.

 LEGENDS

 Once Sri Narayanan, ie Maha Vishnu asked the wishes of Maha Lakshmi.
-She told that, only few Divya Kshethras are there on the earth and Devotees found difficult to have the darshan of all the temples.
+She said that only a few Divya Kshethras are there on the earth and Devotees found it difficult to have the darshan of all the temples.
 As per Maha Lakshmi’s wishes, Sri Narayanan created Divya Kshethras on the mountains in the form of Garland.
-They were called as malakonda, which was got corrupted to the present name of Malayadri.
+They were called Malakonda, which was corrupted to the present name of Malayadri.

-As per the legend of Lakshmi Narasimhar, Hiranyaksa / Hiranyakasipu, the demon King did a penance on Brahma to get a boon of immortality, and should not be killed neither by the God nor animals, neither inside nor out side of the residence, neither on the earth or on the sky, neither day or night.
+As per the legend of Lakshmi Narasimhar, Hiranyaksa / Hiranyakasipu, the demon King did penance on Brahma to get a boon of immortality, and should not be killed neither by the God nor animals, neither inside nor outside of the residence, neither on the earth nor on the sky, neither day nor night.
 Brahma gave the boon as requested by Hiranyakasipu.
-After getting the boon he tortured the Devas and declared himself, as the supreme and no one should pronounce Maha Vishnu’s name.
+After getting the boon he tortured the Devas and declared himself, as the supreme, and no one should pronounce Maha Vishnu’s name.

-One day, Hiranyakasipu asked whether his God present every where..?.
-Prahalad replied that Maha Vishnu will be present in the Pillar, also in a thirumbu / a small object.
+One day, Hiranyakasipu asked whether his God was present everywhere..?.
+Prahalad replied that Maha Vishnu would be present in the Pillar, also in a thirumbu / a small object.
 Angered Hiranyakasipu hit the pillar with his mace.
-Maha Vishnu took the Narasimha avatar came from the Pillar and killed hiranyakasipu with his nails and drank the demon’s blood.
+Maha Vishnu took the Narasimha avatar came from the Pillar killed Hiranyakasipu with his nails and drank the demon’s blood.
 After killing Hiranyakasipu, Narasimhar has become more ferocious.
 Brahma and Devas requested Prahalad to pacify Narasimha.
-When his attempt failed, Devas requested Maha Lakshmi, and sought her help.
-Maha lakshmi sat on Narasimhar’s left thigh, and Narasimhar became calm.
+When his attempt failed, Devas requested Maha Lakshmi and sought her help.
+Maha Lakshmi sat on Narasimhar’s left thigh, and Narasimhar became calm.
 Hence Narasimhar is called as Sri Lakshmi Narasimhar.

 POOJAS AND CELEBRATIONS

-On Saturdays, Devotees prepare pongal and offer a small shrine in front of a 4 pillar mandapam, do Ko poojas, tonsuring of entire family or individuals, etc are done as a part of thanks giving to Sri Lakshmi Narasimhar after their wishes are fulfilled.
+On Saturdays, Devotees prepare Sweet Pongal and offer a small shrine in front of a 4 pillar mandapam, do Ko poojas, tonsuring of entire family or individuals, etc are done as a part of thanksgiving to Sri Lakshmi Narasimhar after their wishes are fulfilled.

 Ko pooja